sarahforest/cs361/README.md

 6. Run "node index.js 12345" (replacing "12345" with the port you wish to use).

+7. To see sample data, log in as "shell38@gmail.com" using the password "password".

 ## High-Level Software Architecture

 ![Three-Tiered Software Architecture](https://github.com/sarahforest/cs361/blob/master/architecture.png)